openpnp/openpnp/BlindsFeeder.md

 ### Building up the Feeder Array
 ___

-**CAUTION**: the OpenPnP 2.0 testing version has changed the way to define the tape lanes (see below this section for the old way):
+**NEW VERSION**: newer OpenPnP versions have changed the way to define the tape lanes (see below this section for the old way):

 ![grafik](https://user-images.githubusercontent.com/9963310/122678424-1b43a280-d1e7-11eb-86c1-c76a54dd089f.png)